grosser/youtube_search/Readme.md

 TODO
 ====
- - more detailed xml parsing (atm only name and value is read)
+ - more detailed xml parsing (you can fetch everything via 'raw', but more defaults would be nice)
  - parse dates into ruby objects